opmatrixlabs/OpTimeNTP/README.md

 user-confirmed action on each server card can apply a fresh server correction to the local machine clock.

-The interface is based on the Figma Make **Network Time Protocol App** prototype.
-It retains the prototype's dark instrument-panel presentation, server detail cards, comparison tables, polling controls, timing metrics, and status summary while replacing all mock data with asynchronous UDP queries.
+The interface is based on an instrument-panel presentation, server detail cards, comparison tables, polling controls, timing metrics, and status summary while replacing all mock data with asynchronous UDP queries.